Online marketplaces have been hyped for more than a decade. New marketplaces launch and new features become trendy.

 But I also encourage you to check the pitfalls waiting for you like an additional cost for each other simultaneous call, the number of call participants, or available necessary features.

-But if you are still doubting about the implementation of video conferencing, ping us for a free consultation, and we will be happy to advise you.
+If you are still doubting about the implementation of video conferencing, ping us for a free consultation, and we will be happy to advise you.